Patricio Buzon: Episcopal ministry

 On December 27, 2002, Pope John Paul II appointed Buzon as the second Bishop of the Diocese of Kabankalan.
 His episcopal consecration took place on February 19, 2003, at Our Lady of Lourdes Parish in Punta Princesa, Cebu.
 Cardinal Ricardo Jamin Vidal served as his principal consecrator, assisted by Bishops Precioso Cantillas and Vicente Navarra.
 He was officially installed as bishop of Kabankalan on March 12, 2003.

 On May 24, 2016, Pope Francis appointed Buzon as the Bishop of Bacolod, succeeding Bishop Vicente Navarra.
-His canonical installation took place on August 9, 2016 at the San Sebastian Cathedral in Bacolod City led by Archbishop Socrates Villegas, CBCP President.
+His canonical installation took place on August 9, 2016, at the San Sebastian Cathedral in Bacolod City led by Archbishop Socrates Villegas, CBCP President.

 Within the Catholic Bishops' Conference of the Philippines, he served as vice-chairman of the CBCP Episcopal Commission on Youth from 2005 to 2009 and later chaired the Commission on Health Care from 2009 to 2015, resuming the role from 2017 to 2019.
 Additionally, he represented Visayas West as Regional Representative to the Permanent Council from 2011 to 2013.

 Controversies

-In 2017, Bishop Buzon withdrew the Diocese of Bacolod’s pastoral care from Queen of Peace Parish Church, located within St. John's Institute (Hua Ming) (SJI), following a jurisdictional dispute over its administration.
-This decision also revoked SJI’s recognition as a Catholic school, sparking opposition from school officials and alumni.
+In 2017, Bishop Buzon withdrew the Diocese of Bacolod's pastoral care from Queen of Peace Parish Church, located within St. John's Institute (Hua Ming) (SJI), following a jurisdictional dispute over its administration.
+This decision also revoked SJI's recognition as a Catholic school, sparking opposition from school officials and alumni.
 Buzon defended the move as necessary to clarify diocesan authority over its parishes.
-Established in 1966, the church ceased to function as a parish in May 31, 2017, ending over five decades of diocesan administration.
+Established in 1966, the church ceased to function as a parish on May 31, 2017, ending over five decades of diocesan administration.

 On April 10, 2019, Bishop Buzon reintegrated the church as Queen of Peace Chapel, marking the reconciliation between the diocese and SJI.
 The reopening was celebrated with a Mass and a dawn procession from San Sebastian Cathedral to the school campus.